togostanza/ts/doc/Reference.md

 ### metadata.json

 Describes the stanza, including the identifier of the stanza, human readable name of the stanza, what the stanza does, parameters, usage, license and author.
-See [TODO](#) for the metadata specification.

 Example: